Proxy Meaning Explained: What Is a Proxy Server?

 How Does a Proxy Server Work?

-Whenever you visit a website - through your computer's browser, let's say - your device sends a request to the target server of that website.
+Whenever you visit a website, let's say with your computer's browser, your device sends a request to that website's target server.
 Among other things, this request includes your IP address.
 The target server uses this to see where the request originated from and where the reply needs to be sent.

 Without a proxy server, your Internet requests are sent directly to the website you intend to visit.

 Should you use a proxy server, it acts as a middleman between you and the target server.
 Once you've input a URL and sent your request, it winds up at the proxy server.
-From here, it's forwarded to the target server of the website you want to visit, albeit with the proxy server's IP address, rather than your own, keeping you anonymous.
+From here, it's forwarded to the target server of the website you want to visit, but with the proxy server's IP address rather than your own.
+You remain anonymous.

 The target server's reply is sent back to the proxy server (and then to you), preventing any direct contact between you and the network.